canonical/cloud-init/doc/rtd/tutorial/qemu.rst

-There is a specific user-data format called "*cloud-config*" that is probably the most commonly used, so we will create an example of this (and examples of both vendor-data and metadata files), then pass them all to cloud-init.
+There is a specific user-data format called "*cloud-config*" that is probably the most commonly used, so we will create an example of this (and examples of both vendor-data and meta-data files), then pass them all to cloud-init.

 Let's create our :file:`user-data` file first.
 The user-data *cloud-config* is a YAML-formatted file, and in this example it sets the password of the